 These tips are good, basic advice for any business owner in any situation.
 However, in times of economic uncertainty, these tips become especially important because the stakes are higher and the margin for error is smaller.
 Economic uncertainty just amps up the importance of putting your business on a healthy and sustainable path.

 So don’t let the idea of a recession stress you out.
 Just stay focused, be intentional, and be flexible.
 And when you realize you need to make a change, be decisive!
-You can make 2023 a successful, profitable year for your business, and you absolutely can have business success during a recession!
+You can make have a successful, profitable year for your business, and you absolutely can have business success during a recession!